azktran/Shirogane-Frieren/README.md

-# Shirogane-Frieren
+# I am azktran
-The first repository of a legend
+I am on my first step to conquer the world